telerik/kendo-react-layout/docs/index.md

 ## Suggested Links

-Articles on the Layout package for React:
+Articles on the Layout components for React:

 * [Get Started with the TabStrip]({% slug overview_tabstrip_kendouiforreact %})
 * [Get Started with the PanelBar]({% slug overview_panelbar_kendouiforreact %})